ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-docking-server.md

 | `double` | 0.0     |

 Description
 :   Staging pose angle relative to dock pose (rad).
-If `dock_direction` is set to “backward”, this angle must be faced in the opposite direction of the dock pose.
+If `dock_direction` is set to "backward", this angle must be faced in the opposite direction of the dock pose.
 However, if `rotate_to_dock` is enabled, this angle must be facing the same direction as the dock pose because the robot will rotate to the dock pose after detection.

 ### **`<dock_name>.use_battery_status`**